 about the celebration

-Inaugurated by the Academy of American Poets in 1996, National Poetry Month, held every April, is the largest literary celebration in the world with schools, publishers, libraries, booksellers, and poets celebrating poetry’s vital place in our culture.
+National Poetry Month was inaugurated by the Academy of American Poets in 1996.
+Over the years, it has become the largest literary celebration in the world with schools, publishers, libraries, booksellers, and poets celebrating poetry’s vital place in our culture.

 |sponsors & partners|

 A multimedia educational project that invites young people to write letters in response to poems shared by our Chancellors.

 Join thousands of individuals across the U.S. who will carry a poem in their pocket on April 26, 2018.

 Poetry & the Creative Mind

 The 2018 annual gala will be held at Alice Tully Hall at Lincoln Center in New York City on April 25.

 April Gibson is a poet, essayist, and educator whose work has appeared in Pluck!, Valley Voices, Tidal Basin, Literary Mama, and elsewhere.
 She is a fellow of the Callaloo Creative Writing Workshop, The Watering Hole Poetry Retreat, and a VONA/Voices Writing Workshop alum.
 Her chapbook, Automation (2015), was published by Willow Books as part of their emerging writer series.
 Her current project is a full-length poetry collection titled The Black Woman Press Conference.